rtCamp/action-phpcs-code-review/README.md

 2. This action doesn't run on code in the repository added before this action.
 3. This action doesn't run for code committed directly to a branch.

-This action is a part of [GitHub action library](https://github.com/rtCamp/github-actions-library/) created by [rtCamp](https://github.com/rtCamp/).
+This action is a part of [GitHub Action library](https://github.com/rtCamp/github-actions-library/) created by [rtCamp](https://github.com/rtCamp/).

 ## Installation